-Animal Care and Welfare: Lipomas in Dogs
+Animal Health and Welfare: Lipomas in Dogs

 Rex loves his vegetables, and everything else included in his healthy diet.
 While a few pounds overweight, he is an avid swimmer and ball-chaser.
 Even so, many months ago, I noticed a lump on his side.
 After a trip to my vet, it’s confirmed to be a fatty lipoma.